Grzegorz Ślak: Career

 In July 2011 he took up the position of the President of the management board of Wratislavia Biodiesel S.A., a part of Bartimpex S.A capital group, which produces methyl esters and higher fatty acids (biodiesel), as well as raw and pharmaceutical glycerine.
 At the time of Ślak's taking up of the position, the company had not been operating due to a lack of contracts.
 As a result of his restructuring, Wratislavia Biodiesel S.A. generated a 7-digit net profit for the year 2012.
 At the same time, Ślak carried out an investment in bioethanol dehydrated spirit production plant, thus expanding the company's economic activity.
 The successful restructuring enabled the company to begin an application process for entering the stock market at the beginning of 2015.

-As the President of the management board and a shareholder of Wratislavia Biodiesel S.A., he has been carrying out works to build a plant for producing algae fuels (third-generation fuels).
-If successful, it will be the first plant of this sort in Europe.
+As the President of the management board and a shareholder of Wratislavia Biodiesel S.A., Ślak has been carrying out work to build a plant for producing third-generation algae fuels.
+It is planned to be the first algae fuel plant in Europe.

 Since October 2011, Ślak has been simultaneously holding the post of the President of the management board of Akwawit-Polmos S.A. (also a part of Bartimpex S.A capital group) - a producer of spirits and vodkas.
 At the time of Ślak's taking up of the position, the company had fulfilled all the legal requirements to file for bankruptcy.

 In 2012, his actions resulted in signing agreements with world-scale alcohol producers: one with Brown-Forman (the owner of Jack Daniels and Finlandia brands) for the production of Maximus vodka and another with Diageo (the owner of Johnnie Walker and Baileys) for the production of Smirnoff vodka.
 As a result of the financial restructuring, the company is planning to enter the stock market in 2016.

 As part of the restructuring process, Ślak carried out an investment in Poland's most modern alcohol production line licensed by CFT Packaging S.A.
 The line is able to produce 100 million bottles a year, which increases the overall productivity of Akwawit-Polmos S.A. to 150 million bottles a year, thus placing the company among the biggest alcohol producers in Central-Eastern Europe.

 In 2013, he replaced the deceased Aleksander Gudzowaty as the President of the management board of Bartimpex S.A.